GeneraalAladeen/pimono-frontend/README.md

 Make sure the backend is running on the same machine and set `VITE_BACKEND_BASE_URL` to the backend url, ideally `http://localhost/`

 Configure pusher env.
-For the sake of the test i have provided mine but feel free to use yours. `NOTE: Make sure it is the same the one used on the backend`.
+For the sake of the test i have provided mine but feel free to use yours. `NOTE: Make sure it is the same as the one used on the backend`.

 ```sh
   VITE_PUSHER_APP_KEY=b5c957260fd11205fc84